 Aer Lingus also flies from Boston to Shannon.
 It offers flights from New York JFK, Chicago and Orlando to Dublin.

-Aer Lingus customers flying from Shannon and Dublin to destinations in the United State benefit from full US Customs pre-clearance at the two airports.
+Aer Lingus customers flying from Shannon and Dublin to destinations in the United State benefit from full US Customs pre-clearance at the 2 airports.
 Pre-cleared travelers can save precious time upon their arrival in the US as they are treated as domestic passengers.